AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/fedex-shipping-method-integration-migration-soap-restful-api.md

 ---
 # [!DNL FedEx] shipping method integration migration from SOAP to RESTful API

+>[!WARNING]
+>
+>The previously provided patch does not fully resolve the issue.
+Use the [ACSD-61622](https://experienceleague.adobe.com/en/docs/commerce-operations/tools/quality-patches-tool/patches-available-in-qpt/v1-1-57/acsd-61622-fedex-account-specific-rates-missing-from-response#apply-the-patch) patch from the [!DNL Quality Patches Tool] (QPT) 1.1.57 release instead.
+>
+>Please note that before installing the new patch, you need to uninstall the previous patch provided in this article.
+For instructions on uninstalling patches, refer to [Revert a Custom Patch](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/develop/upgrade/apply-patches#revert-a-custom-patch) in our user guide.

 This article provides a patch to resolve issues with the [!DNL FedEx] shipping method integration migration from SOAP to RESTful API for Adobe Commerce 2.4.4-p4 - 2.4.6-pX.

-[!DNL FedEx Web Services] tracking, Address Validation, and Validate Postal Codes Web Services Definition Languages (WSDLS) will be retired on May 15, 2024.
+[!DNL FedEx Web Services] tracking, Address Validation, and Validate Postal Codes Web Services Definition Languages (WSDLS) was retired on May 15, 2024.
 The SOAP based [!DNL FedEx Web Services] is in development containment and has been replaced with [!DNL FedEx] RESTFUL APIs.
 To learn more, refer to [[!DNL FedEx Web Services]](https://www.fedex.com/en-us/developer/web-services.html).

 This change impacts our current [!DNL FedEx] shipping method integration implementation in Adobe Commerce and requires we fix our current implementation and migrate from deprecated SOAP APIs to the latest [!DNL FedEx] RESTFUL APIs.